Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Evaluation

-\textbf{Challenges of quality evaluation.} Considering these dimensions of text quality, evaluation in text generation research is commonly performed by assessing the similarity of a machine-generated text to a reference text written by humans \citep{PapineniRWZ02, Lin04a}.
-To consider more specific dimensions of quality or even additional attributes like diversity, supplementary metrics need to be employed \citep{XuLWS17, JagfeldJV18}.
+\textbf{Challenges of quality evaluation.} Considering these dimensions of text quality (i.e., intrinsic, contextual, representational, and task-oriented), evaluation in text generation research is commonly performed by assessing the similarity of a machine-generated text to a reference text written by humans \citep{PapineniRWZ02, Lin04a}.
+To consider more specific dimensions of quality or additional attributes, but especially task-oriented quality, supplementary metrics are needed.
+For example, \citet{JagfeldJV18} measure the textual diversity by the number of unique sentences and words in the output. \citet{XuLWS17} measure textual novelty by the number of infrequent words in the generated responses, excluding the top 2,000 most frequent words.
 Unlike traditional classification and regression tasks, where error rates can be clearly defined, generative tasks have a complex answer space and, in many cases, are subjective.
-A text can be more creative but less precise or more lexically diverse but less semantically similar \cite{WahleGR23a}.
-Most datasets and tasks (e.g., the summarization dataset XSum \citep{NarayanCL18a} or the paraphrasing dataset ETPC \citep{KovatchevMS18a}) only have one summary as the reference.
-This lack of variation leads to overlapping metrics rating several good outputs poorly.
-Thus, popular n-gram-based metrics can provide scores that do not always align with human judgments \citep{JagfeldJV18}.
+Most datasets and tasks (e.g., the summarization dataset XSum \citep{NarayanCL18a} or the paraphrasing dataset ETPC \citep{KovatchevMS18a}) provide only a single reference text.
+As a result, automatic evaluation is implicitly bound to one surface realization of the target output.
+This limitation causes semantically equivalent but lexically divergent generations to receive low scores due to insufficient token-level overlap, despite being judged as valid by humans.
+Consequently, many commonly used metrics, particularly n-gram-based metrics, show limited correlation with human judgments \citep{WahleGR23a, JagfeldJV18}.
 Moreover, n-gram-based metrics rely on hard or soft subsequence alignments, which do not measure the interdependence between consecutive sentences well \citep{FabbriKMX21a} and show an unsatisfying correlation with human judgments \citep{GattK18}.
-We outline the metrics aiming to measure the degree of textual quality and other attributes to understand the limitations of current evaluation methodologies.
+We outline metrics to measure textual quality and other attributes, and to understand the limitations of current evaluation methodologies.